Haonan Zhang

 Working Papers

--- Revise and Resubmit at Journal of Marketing
+-- Under Second Round Review at Journal of Marketing

 -- Working Paper